Jyn Erso died so that the Rebellion might live.

 Jyn’s tale of sacrifice and redemption is powerful.
 The plans she sacrifices her life to get were transferred to the Tantive IV where the diplomatic envoy on board could use their ties to Alderaan to get the plans into the hands of the people who could do the most good with it – the strikeforce gathering on Yavin IV.
 The leader of that diplomatic envoy?
 Princess Leia Organa.
 And as Paul Harvey used to say on his famous radio show, “Now you know…the rest of the story.”
 Eventually, Luke, Leia and Han Solo would see the plans to the Death Star delivered in time so that the Empire’s massive battlestation could be destroyed.
 But Jyn’s story ends on Scarif along with the lives of her fellow Rebels.
 The film, Rogue One, tells Jyn’s tale and by itself is one of the best Star Wars film ever made.
 But it is not the end of the story.
 It is one tale in a much larger tapestry that unfolds, and even though it is a good film all by itself, it’s so much more meaningful because of that larger story it is a part of.
 From tiny connections to future films like the appearance of Walrus Man to much larger and more significant connections like the creation of the Death Star, it’s story is tied to a bigger story.

-If we can just get people to say the “Sinner’s Prayer.”
-If we can just convince people to say this set of magic words, to confess their sins and say they believe in Jesus as Lord and Savior.
-If we can just do that, then our job is done.
-But Jesus didn’t tell us to go and make converts of all nations.
-He told us, “Therefore go and make disciples of all nations (Matthew 28:16-20).”
-The cross was just the beginning.
-It wasn’t the end.
-I love how pastor and author Ken Wytsma put it.
+I was reading an article from Outreach magazine, and Ken Wytsma wrote something that stuck with me.
 He said, “If all we have is Good Friday, then we are missing Easter.”
-Ken wrote an eye-opening article in Outreach magazine about how the flaw in our Gospel story today is we focus so much on conversion that we fail to see the larger picture.
+He argues the flaw in our Gospel story today is focused so much on getting people to believe that we fail to see the larger picture.
+That we are only telling half the story.
 He wrote in part, “Personal salvation for the individual took the spotlight (in how we convey the Gospel) rather than Christ’s redeeming work for the many.
 There was an overemphasis on salvation for me…” Jesus didn’t turn to his followers and say, “Oh, good.
 Now that you believe in me, my work is done.”
 He told them “…you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the Earth (Acts 1:8).”
+Too often we become complacent in our faith.
+We say we believe, maybe we even attend church, but do we truly seek to become disciples of Christ?
+Are we helping others to know his love that was so great he gave his life for us?

-The cross is the beginning of our journey and not the end.
+The cross is the beginning of our journey.
+Not the end.

-If you really believe in Christ and love him, you will not be afraid to show it.
-HOW you show it is completely up to you.
-We all have different ways of expressing ourselves so my way may not be your way, but it’s like your favorite place to eat or your favorite sports team or your favorite vacation spot.
-You’ll find your own way to share how Jesus has impacted your life with others.
-If you’re shy, you may not go door-to-door and invite people to church, but maybe you’ll write a book about your faith or compose a song that reflects your love of Jesus or anonymously do kind acts for others and leave a card behind simply saying that you are hoping to show Christ’s love.
-But the last thing we should do is take our light and hide it under a bowl.
-That goes against everything Jesus was trying to inspire in his disciples.
+It isn’t supposed to be hidden away, yet so many of us have a hard time sharing our faith or inviting people to church.
+We’re worried about what people will think of us.
+We’re worried we don’t know enough.
+But are we genuinely worried about those things or are they excuses for not wanting to put ourselves out there?
+Because we are more than willing to talk about our favorite places to eat or our favorite movies or our favorite sports teams.
+Even when you are a UCLA grad who grew up a huge Dodgers fan and happens to now live in the Bay Area.
+Even then we are still compelled to share the things we love because it’s part of who we are.
+Isn’t our faith part of who we are, too?
 When I was serving at Roswell UMC in Atlanta, GA, there was a monthly street fair during the summer near our church, and if you’ve ever been to Georgia in the summer you know how hot it gets.
-So we would take part in the street fair by handing out cold bottled water to people passing by and we’d give out little cards inviting people to church.
+So we would take part in the fair by handing out free cold bottled water to people passing by and we’d give out little cards inviting people to come to our church.
 One of our members quit the church because of it.
 I remember calling her on the phone when she transferred her membership to find out what happened.
 Maybe we had done something wrong without realizing it.
-When I called she told me it wasn’t anything we did to her.
-She didn’t want to belong to a church that evangelized in public.
+Maybe someone said or did something to make her feel unwelcome or unappreciated.
+But when we talked, she told me it wasn’t anything we did to her.
+She just didn’t want to belong to a church that evangelized in public.
 Keep in mind this wasn’t a requirement for the church and about 99% of our members did not participate.
-It was just a handful of people who wanted to do something tangible to show the love of Christ.
+It was just a handful of people who wanted to do something tangible to show the love of Christ to our neighborhood.
 The woman who left our church said she didn’t think it was right.
 I was really confused what wasn’t “right” about it so I asked her and she responded, “I just think faith is a personal thing.”
 And she’s right.
 I agree 100%.
-But like I’ve said before, faith is personal, not private.
+Faith is personal, not private.
+It is meant to be shared.
+It is a personal choice like raising your children, but how many self-help books on raising kids were you given when you had your first child?
+How many people felt free to share their own personal parenting philosophy?
+Just because something is personal doesn’t mean we can’t share our thoughts, opinions, and preferences with those we love.
+We trust they will understand it’s out of love we share those things and in turn listen to them when they share with us.
+Our faith, like a fine wine, a good meal, or wonderful music, is made all the better when others experience it with us, so why not tell people about it?
+How will people know the difference Christ can make in their life if we aren’t willing to share it with others?

 Jyn’s story is only a part of the Star Wars saga.

 It isn’t the whole story by itself.
 It’s a vital part that helps us understand all that comes after it, but it isn’t complete without the hope and redemption that follows as a result.
 The Gospel story isn’t meant to be a shelter from the storm.
 It isn’t a safe haven from the world we live in.
+And it isn’t a safety net in case there is an afterlife.
 The Gospel story is the armor and shield God gives us to have the strength to go out into the world and share his message of hope and redemption to a world that needs it now more than ever.
 As Ken wrote in his article, “The gospel isn’t simply good news we hear – it’s good news we become.
 We aren’t simply recipients of grace, but agents of grace as well.”
 If all there was to the story of Jesus is the cross, there would be no Christianity.
 It’s what happened after that changed the world.
 Be a part of the story.
 Help to change the world.
 In the name of the Father and of the Son and of the Holy Spirit.
 Amen.

 “Why Race Belongs In Our Gospel Conversations,” Ken Wytsma, Outlook Magazine, Vol. 17, No. 1 (Outreach, Inc. Colorado), p.
 60